lorisleiva/laravel-actions-docs/2.x/as-controller.md

 # As controller

 ## Method provided
-*Lists all method provided by the trait.*
+*Lists all methods provided by the trait.*

 ### `__invoke`
 Executes the action by delegating immediately to the `handle` method.